grammatek/regina_normalizer/README.md

 __This repository was forked from Reykjavik University, [LVL]: https://github.com/cadia-lvl/regina_normalizer__

 __regina_normalizer__ is a normalization system based on regular expressions.
-It's core functionality is to expand digits, symbols and abbreviations contained in an input text so that it can be converted to phoneme representation and then read by a speech synthesizer.
+Its core functionality is to expand digits, symbols and abbreviations contained in an input text so that it can be converted to phoneme representation and then read by a speech synthesizer.

 # Setup
 * Clone the repository